DongHan9722/Deep-Learning-Based-Illumination-SPD-Estimation-from-an-RGB-Camera/README.md

 # Deep-Learning-Based-Illumination-SPD-Estimation-from-an-RGB-Camera
-This is the tentative code for my master thesis
+This is the tentative code for my master thesis.

 ## Overall